dthain/distsys-sp23/project.md

 of the necessary details.
 The said, anything less than five pages is much too short; anything longer than fifteen pages is probably too long.

-**Submit your final report as a PDF via the Assignments tab in Canvas, and your final code into the dropbox directory on the student machines.**
+**Submit your final report as a PDF via the Assignments tab in Canvas.
+The code for your final project should be checked into a (private) github repository that is shared with `dthain` and `tphung3`.
+Clearly indicate the URL of your repository on the first page of your report.**